-To protect the plants, animals and iconic places here, this community believes in a balance of preservation and exploration.
+To protect the plants, animals and iconic places here, we believe in a balancing preservation and recreation.
 Encouraging people to explore their public lands and educating these visitors on impact is a key part of the Friends of the Inyo mission to grow this community of public lands advocates.

 WHO IS FRIENDS OF THE INYO?

-But the heart and soul of the Friends of the Inyo community is individuals who believe in public lands and want to ensure a vibrant future for the places they love.
+The Friends of the Inyo community includes anyone who believes in public lands and want to ensure a vibrant future for the Eastern Sierra.

 HOW TO GET INVOLVED

 FOI was originally organized over 30 years ago to comment on the Inyo National Forest (INF) forest planning process.
-Since then, FOI has evolved into its current form, a local membership-based group working on a broad range of public land issues that impact Inyo and Mono Counties.
+Since then, FOI has evolved into its current form working on a broad range of public land issues that impact Inyo and Mono Counties.

-We’ve kept with the name because of continuity, and because the word Inyo has power.
+We’ve kept with the name because of continuity, and because the word Inyo contains power.
 Most think it is a Paiute word, meaning “dwelling place of the great spirit.”
-As those of you who walk, climb, bike, ski, run, birdwatch, backpack and otherwise wander here know, it is a great, spirited land.
+As those of you who walk, climb, bike, ski, run, bird watch, backpack and otherwise wander here know, it is a great, spirited land.